Start-rite

+Royal warrant

 In 1955 Start-rite was granted a royal warrant by Queen Elizabeth II to supply footwear for the young Prince Charles, Princess Anne, Prince Andrew and Prince Edward.
 The company was granted a second royal warrant in 1989 by the Prince of Wales to supply children's footwear for Prince William and Prince Harry.
 This royal warrant was withdrawn in 2003 on production being moved from the UK.
 In 2016 Prince George was pictured wearing Start-rite shoes in an official portrait taken to commemorate the 90th birthday of the Queen.

 In 2003 the company ceased production in the UK, outsourcing its operations to India and Portugal.
 The cost cutting move came amid a £600,000 annual loss, which the company reversed the following year to turn a £1.5 million profit.
 Sales further increased by 20% to 2007.

 The company focuses on correctly fitting shoes to children's feet, and was the first to introduce variable width fittings for children's shoes.
 It once maintained concession stores in the now-defunct children's clothing retailer Adams.